scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 The initial TRC of an ISD is signed during a Signing Ceremony and then distributed throughout the ISD.
 This Signing Ceremony follows specific rules which are described in [](#trc-ceremony).

-The TRC contains a signed collection of {{X.509}} v3 certificates.
-Additionally, the TRC contains ISD-specific policies encoded in CMS signed-data ({{RFC5652}} section 5).
+The TRC contains a signed collection of {{X.509}} v3 certificates and ISD-specific policies.
+Encoding for the purpose of signature calculation is described in [](#signed-format).

 The TRC's certificates collection consists of a set of control plane root certificates which build the root of the certification chain for the AS certificates in an ISD.
 The other certificates in the TRC are solely used for signing the next TRC; a process called "voting".
 The verification of a new TRC thus depends on the policies and voting certificates defined in the previous TRC.